MexbaliaMX/analogico/QWEN.md

 - Use `poetry install` for setup
 - `poetry run pytest` for testing (with CPU-only fallback tests)
 - `poetry run invoke lint` for code quality checks
+- Use consolidated utilities in `src/utils.py` for common operations like validation and quantization
+- Import from the `src.utils` module when implementing similar functionality across modules

 ## Research Context
 This project implements the algorithms described in research on high-precision analogue matrix inversion using RRAM technology, addressing the precision bottleneck of classical analogue computing while maintaining its speed and energy efficiency advantages.